ironsharkde/laravel-notification-mailingwork/README.md

 - `action($text, $url)`: (string) Configure the "call to action" button.
 - `level($level)`: (string) Set the "level" of the notification (success, error, etc.).

-Set the "level" of the notification (success, error, etc.).

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.